golanlevin/p5.plotSvg/README.md

 ---
 ## Acknowledgments

 This project was made possible by support from the [CMU School of Art](https://art.cmu.edu/), the [Frank-Ratchye STUDIO for Creative Inquiry](https://studioforcreativeinquiry.org) at Carnegie Mellon University, and [Bantam Tools](https://www.bantamtools.com/).
+Thanks to everyone in the community who has contributed by filing issues and pull requests.

 <img src="images/cmu_school_of_art_logo.png" height="55"> <img src="images/studio_logo.png" height="55"> <img src="images/bantam_tools_logo.png" height="55">